marcosblandim/setup-liferay-script/README.md

 Script for setting up a Liferay Portal

 ## What it does?
-1. downloads Liferay bundle (if it doesn's exists yet) with the following command
+1. downloads Liferay bundle (if it doesn't exists yet) with the following command
 ```shell
 blade gw initBundle
 ```